 If you’ve spent any amount of time outdoors, you probably know that you feel warmer when you are moving then when you are sitting still.
 This is because heat is generated by muscular work.

 Heating Your Home or Shelter

 Fixtures installed in advance, such as a fireplace, can be used to heat your home post-SHTF well.
 But if you have the option to choose, go for a something like a wood burning stove, wood-fired cookstove, or even a rocket stove heater, or a potbelly stove.

 These can not only be used to heat your home more efficiently than a fireplace, but they can also be used more easily to cook food and heat hot water in a long-term SHTF situation.
 Get a stove that can use a variety of fuels including wood, peat, coal, and even used vegetable oil so you can use whatever is available to you.

-Additional things you can do in advance of a SHTF situation include ventless gas wall heaters such as the Thermablaster or stormproof furnace units like the Empire Blue Flame which kicks on if you lose your main heat source.
-If your home has southern exposure, you can install a solar room with a collector and solar powered fan.
+Additional things you can do in advance of a SHTF situation include ventless gas wall heaters which kick on if you lose your main heat source.

 In an outdoor space, a campfire, Swedish log fire, fire pit, Kotatsu (Japanese fire table) or chimenea can provide warmth for those around it.
 The type of outdoor fire you use will largely depend on whether you plan ahead and whether you are on the move or have the luxury of bugging in.